terriea/dotfiles/README.md

 Add tips for wayfire(or waybar):

-waybar need fonts for it's icons such as `nerd-fonts-inconsolata-lgc`
+waybar need fonts for it's icons such as `nerd-fonts-inconsolata`